 Is Paul Mampilly a scam, a fake or a fraud?
 That's the question I'll try my best to address in this post.

-Calling anyone a scammer is a very strong accusation to make but sadly, when it comes to learning how to make money online there are plenty of con artists out there who will do anything to get their hands on your cash and it's almost impossible to know who to trust.
+Calling anyone a scammer is a strong accusation to make but sadly, when it comes to learning how to make money online there are plenty of con artists out there who will do anything to get their hands on your cash.

 Everything here is my opinion and I'm not getting paid to write this review.
 I simply say what I see to help readers avoid scams and discover money-making programs that work.

 Who Is Paul Mampilly, Exactly?

 Paul Mampilly started investing back in 1991 as a hedge fund manager, managing multimillion-dollar accounts for Bankers Trust, Deutsche Bank and ING.

 “With a starting investment of $50 million, I managed to generate a 76% return in a two-year period, growing that investment to $88 million … but even more impressive was the fact that I achieved this during the 2008 and 2009 financial crisis.”

 According to Paul, a real defining moment in his life was when, in the aftermath of the 2008 market crash, he made the decision to relocate to Raleigh, North Carolina.

 “I grew tired of the pace on Wall Street and of making money for only the top 1%.
 Now, I’ve shifted my focus to helping everyday people make money on their investments.